 Coral disease is a naturally occurring process on reefs, but certain factors can exacerbate disease and cause outbreaks.
 Coral disease outbreaks can lead to an overall reduction in live coral cover and reduced colony density.
 In extreme cases, disease outbreaks can initiate community phase-shifts from coral- to algal-dominated communities.
 Coral diseases can also result in a restructuring of coral populations.

 Disease involves an interaction between the coral host, a pathogen, and the reef environment.
 Scientists are learning more about the causes of coral disease, especially in terms of identifying the pathogens involved.
 To date, the most infectious coral diseases are caused by bacteria.
-Transmission of coral diseases is facilitated in areas of high coral cover ref as well as through coral predation as predators can act as vectors by oral or fecal transmission of pathogens. ref
+Transmission of coral diseases can be facilitated in areas of high coral cover ref as well as through coral predation, as predators can act as vectors by oral or fecal transmission of pathogens. ref

 The causes of coral disease outbreaks are complex and not well understood, although research suggests that important drivers of coral disease include climate warming, land-based pollution, sedimentation, overfishing, and physical damage from recreational activities. ref